 Setting a minimum wage raises earnings and reduces poverty.
 It ensures that firms have the responsibility to ensure that their workers earn enough for sustenance.
 It also protects the taxpayers from exploitation by companies who may want to get the most benefits at the cost of their employers.
 Not only does minimum wage protect the employee, but it also reduces the burden of the welfare payments on the federal.
 Determining a minimum wage causes a stimulus to the economy.
-The study shows that an increase in the minimum wage just by a dollar will increase the purchasing power of the worker's families.
 Such stimulus benefits the economy and increases the sales of the businesses which in turn boost profitability.

 Four factors determine the setting of a minimum wage: the needs of workers and their families, the capacity to pay, comparable wages income, and requirements for economic and social development.
 There is a high elasticity for low-skilled workers which mean that a small change in price causes a greater impact on its demand.

 History of Minimum Wage Legislation in the US

 In 1938, President Roosevelt passed the first federal minimum wage in the US, set at 25 cents per hour, an equivalent of about 4 dollars per hour in contemporary rates.
 It was part of the Fair Labor Standards Act (FLSA) which also covers aspects like youth employment overtime pay and record keeping.
 Although the US passed its first law in 1938, some individual states like Massachusetts already had their legislation in place.